- Admission to the Templeton Master of Arts in Teaching requires a minimum 3.0 undergraduate GPA, a 3.5 GPA is preferred.

 - Many current students receive partial funding from their schools.
 Therefore, we encourage teachers to speak with their Headmasters or Deans about investing in their ongoing education.

-*These costs are estimates based on tuition and room and board for the 2019-2020 tuition year.
+*These costs are estimates based on current tuition, room, and board, and are subject to change.